 Carpal tunnel syndrome causes wrist pain that makes it difficult to complete normal daily tasks.
 The pain can also make it difficult to focus on anything else.
 At West TN Neurology Clinic PLLC in Bartlett and Dyersburg, Tennessee, neurologist Salman Saeed, MD, FAAPM, has a wealth of experience treating carpal tunnel syndrome and can help you find lasting relief.
-Schedule a consultation today to learn more.
+Schedule a consultation today with our carpal tunnel specialist to learn more.
 A simple online scheduling tool is available, or you can call the office to set up your visit.

 Carpal Tunnel Q & A

 Carpal tunnel syndrome is a neurological condition that occurs when the nerve running from your forearm to the palm of your hand becomes compressed.
 The nerve, called the median nerve, is protected by a narrow channel of bones and ligaments.
 Your median nerve enables sensation in your index, middle, and ring fingers, as well as the palm side of your thumb.

 Anything that reduces the available space in your carpal tunnel can compress your median nerve, leading to carpal tunnel syndrome.
 Some common causes include:

 - Wrist sprain or fracture

 - Overactive pituitary